mLenehan1/ECE-FinalYearProject/ProjectReport/ExperimentalEquipmentAndProcedures/clienttrackingprocedure.md

-Nicolas Bridoux's "Beacon Scanner" Android application\cite{beaconscan} is used in order to approximate the distance from the Android device to the AltBeacon, utilising bluetooth RSSI to estimate this distance.
+Nicolas Bridoux's "Beacon Scanner" Android application\cite{beaconscan} is used in order to approximate the distance from the Android device to the AltBeacon, utilising Bluetooth RSSI to estimate this distance.
 The following information may be taken from the application:

 \begin{itemize}
  \item "Beacon Type"
  \begin{itemize}
-  \item Returns the type of bluetooth beacon being used, e.g. iBeacon, Eddystone Beacon, and AltBeacon
+  \item Returns the type of Bluetooth beacon being used, e.g. iBeacon, Eddystone Beacon, and AltBeacon
  \end{itemize}
  \item "Beacon ID"